Smithsonian/ngeht-challenge-content/README.md

 With luck, this README contains is everything you'll need to know to edit the content of the website.

-The website is currently at https://challenge.bx9.net/ ... hopefully it will be at ngeht.org soon.
+The live website can be found at https://challenge.ngeht.org/

 The github repos are currently
 - https://github.com/wumpus/ngeht-challenge-content/